I’ve had so many people reach out to me for help with this topic, so as promised, I’ve written this just for YOU.

 Emotional overeating tends to come on fast and strong.
 When that craving hits, the easiest thing to do it STOP.
 And take 5 deep belly breaths.
 This brain and body re-connection is important, as it’s the brain that controls your eating behaviours… So dropping back into your BODY with the breath, lowers your stress level, and helps you think clearly.

 Make sure you have healthy food stocked up that you actually enjoy.
 Have it prepped and ready to eat.
 THIS is key.
-Everyone eats differently, however for myself I know eating high protein, moderate fat, and moderate carb, works best. (with loads of veg and fiber).
+Everyone eats differently, however for me I know eating high protein, moderate fat, and moderate carb works best. (with loads of veg and fibre).
 Experiment with what works for you!

 1. Eat well today, and refrain from emotional eating/overeating.